|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 |Ongoing Support from Fuchs Tutoring||Match with certified coach, if needed.
 Monthly booster training webinars.
 Access to Pirate Math tutor online community of practice.||Monthly facilitated group coach meetings.
 Monthly booster training webinars.
 Access to Pirate Math tutor online community of practice.|

 Research on Program Outcomes

-Multiple randomized control trials for Fractions Face-Off!/Super Solvers have been conducted and published in peer-review journals.
-In a published randomized control trial, Malone et al. (2019) randomly assigned 225 fourth graders with low start-of-year math performance to three conditions: a business-as-usual control group and 2 variants of Fractions Face-Off!/Super Solvers One variant included a component on fraction-decimal magnitude; the other included a component on fraction word problems and calculations.
-The other components in the two Fractions Face-Off!/Super Solvers conditions were the same.
+Multiple randomized control trials for Fraction Face-Off!/Super Solvers have been conducted and published in peer-review journals.
+In a published randomized control trial, Malone et al. (2019) randomly assigned 225 fourth graders with low start-of-year math performance to three conditions: a business-as-usual control group and 2 variants of Fraction Face-Off!/Super Solvers One variant included a component on fraction-decimal magnitude; the other included a component on fraction word problems and calculations.
+The other components in the two Fraction Face-Off!/Super Solvers conditions were the same.
 Because the variant with word problems and calculations produced better outcomes than the one with decimals, it was adopted for dissemination.
-ESs favoring Fractions Face-Off!/Super Solvers over the control group for the disseminated variant were as follows: 1.07 for placing fractions on a 0-2 number line; 0.59 on released NAEP items (the qualifying ES for this website); 0.82 on fraction word problems; and 3.14 on calculations.
+ESs favoring Fraction Face-Off!/Super Solvers over the control group for the disseminated variant were as follows: 1.07 for placing fractions on a 0-2 number line; 0.59 on released NAEP items (the qualifying ES for this website); 0.82 on fraction word problems; and 3.14 on calculations.